 Once again on a Schobbe with good friends in one of Frankfurt's cozy cider pubs - oh, that would be so nice!
 But unfortunately this is not possible at the moment.
 And the wine press houses are suffering as well as the cider pubs.
 Only recently, the Hessenschau reported that the wine press houses had made such high turnover losses, not least due to the closed gastronomy, that our beloved Ebbelwoi could soon become more expensive.
 And quite a few apple wine landlords have to fear for their existence due to closed doors for months.
 In short: It is not good about our highly appreciated cider culture.

 This nice action is aimed at both regular customers, as well as cider lovers and all protectors of a Frankfurt culture that is under ever-increasing pressure.
-The 1.5-liter bembel of the respective cider inns can be purchased from 21.02.2021 for 49.99 euros for the good cause via the Hessen Shop from Frankfurt online or by phone (069/7077649) can be purchased.
+The 1.5-liter bembel of the respective cider inns can be purchased from 21.02.2021 for 49.99 euros for the good cause can be purchased online or by phone (069/7077649) via the Hessen Shop from Frankfurt.

-"We do not want to earn anything with the action, so it is a complete heart project.
-As Frankfurt guys and cider lovers, we want to use our currently free time as well as contacts and opportunities for a good cause," the initiators Felix Leichum and Paul Groetzki comment on their action.
+"We don't want to earn anything with the campaign, so it is a complete heart project.
+As Frankfurt guys and cider lovers, we want to use our currently free time as well as contacts and opportunities for a good cause," comment the initiators Felix Leichum and Paul Groetzki on their action.

 photo: Felix Leichum